MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-daily.md

 **Persona**: SOC administrator

-We recommend that you review conditional access app control alerts daily, as well as the activity log.
+We recommend that you review conditional access app control alerts daily, and the activity log.
 Filter activity logs by source, access control, and session control.

 For more information, see [Review alerts and incidents](#review-alerts-and-incidents)